-Year Eight Pleckgate High School students have been inspired by their trip to BAE Systems at Salmesbury on a Support Products Workshop.
+Year Eight Pleckgate High School pupils have been inspired by their trip to BAE Systems at Salmesbury on a Support Products Workshop.

-The students were so impressed that many of them now want to be an engineer and work at BAE Systems.
+The pupils were so impressed that many of them now want to be an engineer and work at BAE Systems.

 They had a tour of the site and got to see and have their photo taken in front of a Hawk fighter jet.